omkarfadtare965/CodeChef/README.md

 - Graph meaning a collection of nodes connected by edges.

 __DAG key components as Nodes:__
-> ___1) Data ingestion:___ "ExampleGen" ingests raw data from various sources, such as databases, cloud storage, or local files into the pipeline.
+- ___Data ingestion:___ "ExampleGen" ingests raw data from various sources, such as databases, cloud storage, or local files into the pipeline.

-> ___2) Data analysis:___ "StatisticsGen" analyzes the data and generates statistical summaries of the data such as types of features, ranges of numerical features, etc. "SchemaGen" defines the expected structure of the data, including data types, feature constraints, and relationships between features.
+- ___Data analysis:___ "StatisticsGen" analyzes the data and generates statistical summaries of the data such as types of features, ranges of numerical features, etc. "SchemaGen" defines the expected structure of the data, including data types, feature constraints, and relationships between features.

-> ___3) Data transformation:___ "Transform" performs feature engineering(applies transformations to the raw data to create meaningful features for model training) and data preprocessing(categorical encoding, feature scaling, etc.).
+- ___3) Data transformation:___ "Transform" performs feature engineering(applies transformations to the raw data to create meaningful features for model training) and data preprocessing(categorical encoding, feature scaling, etc.).

-> ___4) Model training:___ "Trainer" builds and trains the machine learning model using the processed data.
+- ___4) Model training:___ "Trainer" builds and trains the machine learning model using the processed data.
 "Tuner" optimizes the model’s hyperparameters to enhance performance.

-> ___5) Model evaluation:___ "Evaluator" assesses the model’s various performance metrics, such as accuracy, precision, recall, F1 score, and others.
+- ___5) Model evaluation:___ "Evaluator" assesses the model’s various performance metrics, such as accuracy, precision, recall, F1 score, and others.
 It also performs model validation and comparison against baseline models

-> ___6) Infrastructure validation:___ "InfraValidator" verifies that the infrastructure has sufficient resources (e.g., memory, processing power) to run predictions using the trained model to prevent deployment failures.
+- ___6) Infrastructure validation:___ "InfraValidator" verifies that the infrastructure has sufficient resources (e.g., memory, processing power) to run predictions using the trained model to prevent deployment failures.

-> ___7) Deployment:___ "Pusher" deploys the model to production environments.
+-___7) Deployment:___ "Pusher" deploys the model to production environments.

 __TFX (Tensorflow Extended):__
 - The TFX framework utilizes DAG to define the ML pipeline components and their dependencies.